 Malte also works as a research associate in the ERC project SOFOGA at the department of communication, University of Münster (Germany).
 Malte is also the creator of JournalReviewer.org - a website that aggregates information researchers provide about their experience with academic journals’ review processes.

-Alex Hamilton is our full stack web developer and CSS guru.
-Alex has over a decade of experience in web development, and is now studying for a degree in Astrophysics at Queen Mary University of London, and another in Maths and Computer Science with the Open University (at the same time).
+Alex Hamilton is our front end web developer and CSS guru.
+Alex has over a decade of experience in web development, and holds an MSc in Astrophysics from Queen Mary University of London and a BSc in Maths and Computer Science from the Open University.
+He is now sitting a PhD in Solar Physics at the University of Hull.
 He is responsible for the responsive design of the website, making Ed’s designs come to life, and working the behind-the-scenes magic that drives the site.

 Alex has previously spent a summer working at the Rutherford Appleton Laboratory (RAL) as a member of the ATLAS team which helped discover the Higgs Boson, and has a strong background in science & technology.